Ferenc Feketehalmy-Czeydner: Capture and death

 In May 1945 he fell into American captivity, from which he was shipped to Hungary.
 The Hungarian authorities handed him over in January 1946 along with four other Hungarian military officers in Yugoslavia.
 He was tried for war crimes, sentenced to death and executed on 5 November 1946 in Žabalj.
+Because Feketehalmy-Czeydner was a volksdeutche, the Novi Sad massacre is often portrayed in Hungary as the work of an "outsider".
+The German historian Arpad von Klimó has argued against this viewpoint, noting that Feketehalmy-Czeydner always saw himself as a Hungarian officer and gentleman, and that the majority of the men under his command who committed the massacre were ethnic Magyars.